Perry Johnson (businessman): 2024 presidential campaign

 Johnson consistently struggled with achieving the donor and polling requirements outlined by the Republican National Committee, and actively pursued ways to circumvent them.
-This includes an attempt to increase the number of people donating to his campaign by selling $1 t-shirts on Facebook saying "I stand with Tucker" and counting each sale as a donation to his campaign.
+This includes an attempt to increase the number of people donating to his campaign by selling $1 t-shirts on Facebook saying "I stand with Tucker" amidst his firing from Fox News and counting each sale as a donation to his campaign.
 Additionally, the Johnson campaign handed out $10 gas-cards to anyone willing to make a $1 donation to his campaign.
 Johnson was also accused by Semafor of paying media companies to pay attention to his campaign namely engaging in a "pay-to-play" agreement with Newsmax.
 Vivek Ramaswamy claimed that a similar offer was made to him, and he rejected it.
 Newsmax has denied both the claim from Ramaswamy and the claims about Johnson.

-Johnson spent over $2,000,000 in campaign ads prior to the first Republican national debate and claimed to have qualified for the debate on August 18, 2023, and claimed to have had a meeting with Fox News to do a rehearsal and walk-through of the debate process on August 22, only to receive a call on August 23 stating that he didn't qualify.
+Johnson spent over $2,000,000 in campaign ads prior to the first Republican national debate and claimed to have qualified for the debate on August 18, 2023, and claimed to have had a meeting with Fox to do a rehearsal and walk-through of the debate process on August 22, only to receive a call on August 23 stating that he didn't qualify.
 Johnson submitted polls from two companies, The Trafalgar Group and Victory Insights, that at face value met the proper requirements.
 However, the only accredited poll that Johnson saw a 1% return, would be disqualified due to the RNC stating that the pollster, Victory Insights, did not meet their criteria.
 Johnson's campaign also submitted three polls, one national and two local, by the Trafalgar Group, however, the national poll was not accepted by the RNC for having a sample size smaller than 800.
 As such, Johnson did not appear at the debate.
 In response to this, alongside Larry Elder who also submitted the Trafalgar poll and failed to qualify, Johnson stated he would pursue legal action against the RNC and demanded the resignation of RNC chairwoman Ronna McDaniel.

-Johnson claimed to have met the 50,000 donor requirement to attend the second Republican debate, however, "he is all but invisible in the polls" and did not qualify.
-Johnson suspended his campaign for president on October 20, 2023 citing a lack of movement in the polls, and his failure to qualify for either of the debates.
+Johnson claimed to have met the 50,000 donor requirement to attend the second Republican debate, however, "he [was] all but invisible in the polls" and did not qualify.
+Johnson suspended his campaign for president on October 20, 2023, citing a lack of movement in the polls, and his failure to qualify for either of the debates.
 He endorsed Donald Trump.
 Trump commended Johnson for giving a "valiant effort" in the primaries and said the endorsement was a "great honor."
+Johnson spoke at the 2024 Republican National Convention saying that "[Trump] has the heart of a lion, the brain of a genius" and that "I am ready to do whatever is necessary to get Trump back in the White House."
+He also would later speak at the Michigan Republican Party's 2025 convention.